-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2018.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2021.

 C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Submitted Not Used
+C8A Require Recommend Require for Some Consider if Not Used

+Submitted

-C0 A SAT or ACT v L Submitted
+SAT or ACT Χ

-X

 C8A ACT only

 C8A SAT only

 C8A SAT and SAT Subject Tests or

 ACT

 C8A SAT Subject Tests only

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2018, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

-C8B A CT with writing required ------- --------- --------- ----------
+C8B If your institution will make use of the ACT in admission decisions for fi for Fall 2021, please indicate which ONE of the following applies: (regain the admissions process): C8B ACT with writing required

-- C8B ACT with writing recommended - C8B ACT with or without writing accepted
+C8B ACT with writing recommended C8B ACT with or without writing accepted х

-- C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2018 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process: - C8B SAT with Essay component required
+C8B If your institution will make use of the SAT in admission decisions for fin for Fall 2021 please indicate which ONE of the following applies (regard in the admissions process:

-C8B SAT with Essay component recommended

-C8B SAT with or without Essay component accepted
+C8B SAT with Essay component required C8B SAT with Essay component recommended C8B SAT with or without Essay component accepted

-C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply:
+C8C Please indicate how your institution will use the SAT or ACT writing co that apply:

-C8C SAT essay ACT essay
+C8C SAT essay ACT essay 1

 C8C For admission

-C8C For placement
+C8C For placement ļ

 C8C For advising

-C8C In place of an application essay
+C8C In place of an application essay ļ

 C8C

 As a validity check on the application essay

-C8C No college policy as of now
+No college policy as of now

 C8C Not using essay component Х Х

-C8D In addition, does your institution use applicants' test scores for academic advising?
+C8D In addition, does your institution use applicants' test scores for acader C8D Yes No nic advising?

-C8D Yes No

-Х

-C8E Latest date by which SAT or ACT scores must be received for fall-
+C8E Latest date by which SAT or ACT scores must be received for fall-term

 C8E Latest date by which SAT Subject Test scores must be received for

 fall-term admission

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, C8F
+C8F If necessary, use this space to clarify your test policies (e.g., if tests are e recommended for some students,

-C8G Please indicate which tests your institution uses for placement (e.g., state tests):
+C8G Please indicate which tests your institution uses for placement (e.g., state tests ):

-C8G
+C8G SAT

-C8G Х
+C8G ACT X

-SAT Subject Tests
+C8G SAT Subject Tests C8G AP

-C8G AP

-CLEP
+C8G CLEP

-Institutional Exam
+C8G Institutional Exam

 C8G State Exam (specify):

+•